sarahbarron/HurlingChampionship2017/README.md

 ##### I tested each graph visually to make sure
 - everything loaded properly
 - when i selected an element on each graph the corresponding graphs responded and showed accurate statistics.
-- The page was responsive to window minimising and maximising.

-##### In the developer tools I tested that the website was responsive in mobile mode.
+##### In the developer tools I tested that the website was responsive in tablet and mobile mode.

 ##### I ran all my files through a validation test using
 - [W3C](https://validator.w3.org/) for HTML.